microsoft/TypeAgent/ts/packages/codeProcessor/README.md

 # codeProcessor

-Sample code that explores how to use TypeChat to:
+Code Processor is sample code that explores how to use TypeChat and schemas to work with source code.
+Areas of exploration include:

-- Analyze and review source code
+- Code analysis and review
+- LLM mediated debugging assistance
-- Implement Q&A over source code
+- Search and Q&A

 ## Trademarks